Eniola-Hannah/Eniola-Hannah/README.md

 ---

 ###  What I’m Looking For
 💞 Open to collaborating on ambitious projects, especially in:
-- Artificial Intelligence
-- Data Science
-- Machine Learning
 - Innovative Tech Solutions

 ---